Unable to start Streaming Engine after install or upgrade.

 2. Check that you have the required version of Java installed.

-- Wowza Streaming Engine version 4.7.8 and later requires OpenJDK Java SE JRE 9.0.4 at a minimum but supports up to Java version 12
+Wowza Streaming Engine version 4.7.8 through 4.8.17 requires OpenJDK Java SE JRE 9.0.4 at a minimum but supports up to Java version 12.

-- If you are updating to 4.7.8 or later, you must have Java SDK version 9 installed before running the updater.
+- If you are updating to 4.7.8 through 4.8.17, you must have Java SDK version 9 installed before running the updater.

 - For Java versions 9- 12, you must point Wowza Streaming Engine to the version you are using.